-- (1) Assumes no exercise of the underwriters' over-allotment option and the corresponding forfeiture of 656,250 shares of Class B common stock held by our sponsor. - (2) Our sponsor may loan us up to \$400,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
-As of August 13, 2020, we had not borrowed any amounts from our sponsor to cover for expenses in connection with this offering. - (3) \$0.35 per unit, or \$6,125,000 in the aggregate, will be payable to the underwriters for deferred underwriting commissions.
+- (1) Assumes no exercise of the underwriters' over-allotment option and the corresponding forfeiture of 562,500 shares of Class B common stock held by our sponsor. - (2) Our sponsor may loan us up to \$400,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
+As of December 9, 2020, we had borrowed \$400,000 from our sponsor to cover our expenses in connection with this offering. - (3) \$0.40 per unit, or \$6,000,000 in the aggregate, will be payable to the underwriters for deferred underwriting commissions.
 The deferred underwriting commissions will become payable to the underwriters from the amounts held in the trust account solely in the event that the company completes a business combination, subject to the terms of the underwriting agreement.
 The company records deferred underwriting commissions upon the closing of the initial public offering as a reduction of additional paid-in capital.
 Since the actual additional paid-in capital was reduced by the recording of the accrued deferred underwriting commission, total capitalization, as adjusted, includes the amount of the deferred underwriting commission to reflect total capitalization. - (4) Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash at a per share price equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination, including interest (net of taxes payable), divided by the number of then outstanding public shares, subject to the limitations described herein whereby redemptions cannot cause our net tangible assets to be less than \$5,000,001 and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed business combination.

-(5) As of August 13, 2020, we were authorized to issue up to 100,000,000 shares of common stock with a par value of \$1.00 per share.
-We will amend our charter prior to the consummation of this offering to allow authorization of up to 1,000,000 shares of preferred stock, with a par value of \$0.0001 per share, 100,000,000 shares of Class A common stock, with a par value of \$0.0001 per share, and 10,000,000 shares of Class B common stock, with a par value of \$0.0001 per share, and designate the current 5,031,250 shares of common stock outstanding into 5,031,250 shares of Class B common stock, of which up to 656,250 shares of Class B common stock are subject to forfeiture to the extent that the overallotment option is not exercised in full by the underwriters.
+As of August 13, 2020, we were authorized to issue up to 100,000,000 shares of common stock with a par value of \$1.00 per share.
+On October 27, 2020, the company amended its charter to authorize up to 1,000,000 shares of preferred stock, with a par value of \$0.0001 per share, 100,000,000 shares of Class A common stock, with a par value of \$0.0001 per share, and 10,000,000 shares of Class B common stock, with a par value of \$0.0001 per share, and designated the 4,312,500 shares of common stock outstanding into 4,312,500 shares of Class B common stock, of which up to 562,500 shares of Class B common stock are subject to forfeiture to the extent that the over-allotment option is not exercised in full by the underwriters.